 2. Start with the outline.

 Outlines seem to be an unnecessary detail, however, thinking so is one of the biggest mistakes.
 Act like a sculptor and create your masterpiece: begin with refining the concept and outline.
 Only after deciding on the book structure and coming up with a name for each chapter, you can start writing a book itself.
+Find more insights and ideas for your first eBook in this guide for beginners.

 3. More clarity and proven practices, less fluff.

-People love clarity and hate blurry ideas.
+People love the clarity and hate blurry ideas.
 All of us strive to organize our thoughts and ideas in a better way, do the same with your content.
 Ease the reader’s cognitive load by structuring a book logically, break the text into medium-sized paragraphs, use bulleted lists, and write your ideas concisely.

 Avoid long lyrical digressions and boring information about industry processes that people can read in any other article on the web.
 Proclaim your brand’s voice in all ways possible, avoid copy editing.